Filestores

 /scratch

-Does your job read or write large files?
+Does your job read or write large or small files?

-Does your job read or write large files?
+Does your job read or write large or small files?

 /fastdata